WHERNTO: wellnes erudite righton

 - Validation: Identified 27 biological target families linked to seizure mechanisms and developed 100+ assay endpoints.

 - Impact: Enabled systematic, mechanism-focused screening for pro-convulsant risk early in development.
+Replaces animal models which fail to predict drug-induced seizures.

 6. Toxicology & Safety Assessment via NAMs